kimh/clojure-by-example/source/index.md

 </br>

-You can create a string by double-quoting texts.
+You can create a string by double-quoting text.

 ## Str